claireannewest/gDDA/README.md

 ### An entire spectrum
 To run many scattering calculations to form an entire spectrum, see the Jupyter notebook and corresponding template files in the folder `calculate_a_spectrum`.
-* Step 1: Follow steps 1 and 2 from previous example.
-* Step 2: Follow instructions in Jupyter notebook.
+* Step 1: Follow Jupyter Notebook.

 ### A spectrum on supercomputer